Looking for the best WYSIWYG editor for WordPress?

 I should clarify here, that what I mean by WYSIWYG editor is an editor where you see exactly what you’re getting as you create your page or post.

 With TinyMCE you don’t know exactly what the output is going to look like until you hit ‘save’ and then preview it.

 The WYSIWYG editors reviewed here all allow live front-end editing (with the exception of Site Origin’s Page Builder – more about that below).
 That means you see the final output, exactly as it appears on the page, as you edit the page or post.

 I recently changed the visual editor I use from Site Origin’s Page Builder Premium to Thrive Architect.
-Before making the move, I did quite a bit of research: these were the contenders I considered.
+Before making the move, I did some research: these were the page editors I considered.